taibaik/SCALABLE-WORKSHOP1/ride-service/README.md

 -	Simulates payment confirmation and transaction logging (Planned)

 ## ⚙️ Infrastructure & Tooling
--	🧠 Redis Caching
+🧠 Redis Caching

-    o	Used by both services to cache user and ride data.
+- Used by both services to cache user and ride data.

-    o	Reduces access time and improves response performance.
+- Reduces access time and improves response performance.

--	🛢️ Databases:
+🛢️ Databases:

-    o	MongoDB for User and Ride Services
+- MongoDB for User and Ride Services

--	🐳 Docker
+🐳 Docker

-    o	Each service is containerized and run using docker-compose
+- Each service is containerized and run using docker-compose

--	🔀 API Gateway / Reverse Proxy
+🔀 API Gateway / Reverse Proxy

-    o	Optional future enhancement for unified routing.
+- Optional future enhancement for unified routing.

 Each service is containerized using Docker and orchestrated with `docker-compose`.